PalisadoesFoundation/talawa-docs/docs/applications/architecture.md

 ### Choosing the Right Stack

-Why is it Important ?
+Why is it important ?

-Overall, choosing the right technology stack for a web development project can help ensure that the project meets its requirements, is developed quickly and efficiently, is scalable, well-supported, and affordable
+Overall, choosing the right technology stack for a web development project can help ensure that the project meets its requirements, is developed quickly and efficiently, is scalable, well-supported, and affordable.

 Web Development Technologies used in Talawa and their Advantages